nodiumproject/Masternode-setup-guide/README.md

 (Get ready for some linux, as seen in steps below you will use it) <br />

-3.1 Copy this, and save as a file to use later on desktop.
+3.1 Copy this, and save as a file to use later on your desktop for example.

 1. externalip and bind = your vultr ip address
 2. masternodeaddr = your vultr ip address + port
 3. masternodeprivkey = masternode gen key

-(Keep the private key to yourself and do not share it with anyone)
+(Keep the private key to yourself and do not share it with anyone !!!! )

 ```
 listen=1